Sphereon-Opensource/pex-openapi/README.md

 The PE-OpenAPI specification is used to generate the models and SDKs for Sphereon's [PE-JS library](https://github.com/Sphereon-Opensource/pe-js/)

 ### PE-OpenAPI Models Generator (Coming soon)
 The PE-OpenAPI Models Generator is a pre-configured component for generating the models from the PE-OpenAPI specification YAML files.
-Developers who intend to integrate the DIF PE specification in their TypeScript/JavaScript project can either extend this project, or follow the [guide](Coming soon) to make it part of their code-bases.
+Developers who intend to integrate the DIF PE specification in their TypeScript/JavaScript project can either extend this project, or follow the [guide] (Coming soon) to make it part of their code-bases.

 ### PE-Models library (Coming soon)
 The PE-Models library is a pre-published, and ready to use typescript node-module that can be directly downloaded and installed from [npmjs.com](https://www.npmjs.com/package/@sphereon/pe-models).
-This library can be used in any JavaScript project, providing a consistent structure of the models required in presentation exchange between verifier and holders of verifiable credentials.
+This library can be used in any JavaScript project, providing a consistent structure of the models required in presentation exchange between verifiers and holders of verifiable credentials.

-Aditionally the PE-Models library can be used to create libraries for verification of presentation defifiniton and submission objects themselves.
-In this fashon, the PE-Models library is used in Sphereon's [PE-JS library](https://github.com/Sphereon-Opensource/pe-js/) to validate the model objects.
+Additionally, the PE-Models library can be used to create libraries for verification of presentation definition and submission objects themselves.
+In this fashion, the PE-Models library is used in Sphereon's [PE-JS library](https://github.com/Sphereon-Opensource/pe-js/) to validate the model objects.

 ## Security